BPower0036/Turabian-9th/README.md

 # Turabian-9th-Dutch
 Citation style Turabian 9th edition for Dutch language

 This is citation style you can add to Zotero or Jurism. (@zotero / @Juris-M Project)

-This is the Notes-Bibliography style of Turabian.
+This is the Notes-Bibliography style of Turabian for making citations in the Dutch language.

-!!
-This is the Dutch version of it.
-Only Dutch.

 If I did something wrong, let me know by opening a issue.